HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 ### Third-party categories

-This year we will, again, be drawing heavily on the <a hreflang="en" href="https://github.com/patrickhulce/third-party-web/blob/master/data/entities.js">third-party-web repository</a> from <a hreflang="en" href="https://twitter.com/patrickhulce">Patrick Hulce</a> to help us identify and categorize third parties.
+This year we will, again, be drawing heavily on the <a hreflang="en" href="https://github.com/patrickhulce/third-party-web/blob/master/data/entities.js">third-party-web</a> repository from <a hreflang="en" href="https://twitter.com/patrickhulce">Patrick Hulce</a> to help us identify and categorize third parties.
 This repository categorizes commonly used third-party URLs into the following categories:
 - **Ad** - display and measurement of advertisements
 - **Analytics** - tracking site visitor behavior
 - **CDN** - providers that host public shared utilities or private content of their users